awisemanoncesaid/awisemanoncesaid/README.md

 ## Hi

 I'm Nicolas and I'm a 5th year student at Epitech.
-My strengths are OOP and C++ programming.
+My strengths are OOP, C++ programming and software development.
-I aspire to be a software developer, I think ?
+I'm also a Roblox developer during my free time.

 ---